mr-tea79/theplanet/README.md

 # Current known problems that I have yet to overcome

+Occasionally the sprite appears in the text area (UNSOLVED)

 Keeping text on the screen long enough for the player to see it.
-(SOLVED)
+(MOSTLY SOLVED)

 Occasional sprite flickering (SOLVED)